 - A 32-bit CPU: All registers are 32-bits, addresses are 32-bits, instructions are 32-bits wide, etc. - A RISC CPU.
-There is no microcode for executing instructions. - A Load/Store architecture.
+There is no microcode for executing instructions.
+All instructions are designed to be completed in one clock cycle. - A Load/Store architecture.
 (Only load and store instructions can access memory.) - Wishbone compliant.
 All peripherals are accessed just like memory across this bus. - A Von-Neumann architecture.
-(The instructions and data share a common bus.) - A pipelined architecture, having stages for Prefetch, Decode, Read-Operand, the ALU/Memory unit, and Write-back - Completely open source, licensed under the GPL.
+(The instructions and data share a common bus.) - A pipelined architecture, having stages for Prefetch, Decode, Read-Operand, the ALU/Memory unit, and Write-back.
+See Fig. 1.1 for a diagram of this structure. - Completely open source, licensed under the GPL.1